A new state can be formed by the Parliament under :

 Consider the following and choose the correct option:

-1. The President can pardon sentences inflicted by court martial (military courts) while the governor cannot.
+2. The President can pardon sentences inflicted by court martial while the Governor cannot.

 2. The President can pardon death sentence while governor cannot.
 Even if a state law prescribes death sentence, the power to grant pardon lies with the President and not the governor.
 However, the governor can suspend, remit or commute a death sentence.